-243. However, the Trial Chamber also held that "it was not through direct or operational control of crisis staffs that the Bosnian-Serb leadership managed to achieve its objectives on the ground."
-Furthermore, it did not find that the Bosnian-Serb leadership had control over all crisis staffs in all municipalities.
-Instead, the Trial Chamber concluded that "despite the occasional loss of direct or operational control in some municipalities, the Bosnian-Serb leadership still held a tight grip over the crisis staffs in the majority of the municipalities and, through them, over the municipalities themselves."
-The Trial Chamber did not explicitly set out in which municipalities the Bosnian-Serb leadership did not have direct control over crisis staffs.
+243. However, the Trial Chamber also held that "it was not through direct or operational control of crisis staffs that the Bosnian-Serb leadership managed to achieve its objectives on the ground."601 Furthermore, it did not find that the Bosnian-Serb leadership had control over all crisis staffs in all municipalities.
+Instead, the Trial Chamber concluded that "despite the occasional loss of direct or operational control in some municipalities, the Bosnian-Serb leadership still held a tight grip over the crisis staffs in the majority of the municipalities and, through them, over the municipalities the Bosnian-Serb leadership still held not prove the Bosnian-Serb leadership them.
+Serb leadership did not have direct control over crisis staffs.

-244. With respect to war presidencies and war commissions, the Trial Chamber found that they were established by the Bosnian-Serb leadership, 603 which gave instructions for their organisation and work in conditions of war and clarified that the war presidencies had "to organize, co-ordinate and synchronize activities for the defence of the Serbian people, and to establish governmental power".
-604 The Trial Chamber also found that war commissions were keeping the Presidency informed about the situation on the ground.
-605
+244. With respect to war presidencies and war commissions, the Trial Chamber found that they were established by the Bosnian-Serb leadership,603 which gave instructions for their organisation and work in conditions of war and clarified that the war presidencies had "to organize, co-ordinate and synchronize activities for the defence of the Serbian people, and to establish governmental power".604 The Trial Chamber also found that war commissions were keeping the Presidency informed about the situation on the ground.605